CityofSantaMonica/SODA.NET/CONTRIBUTING.md

 `git push origin MY-BRANCH-NAME`

-Once your changes are ready to be reviewed, publish the branch to GitHub an [open a pull request](https://help.github.com/articles/using-pull-requests) against it.
+Once your changes are ready to be reviewed, publish the branch to GitHub and [open a pull request](https://help.github.com/articles/using-pull-requests) against it.